 Books: The Russia-wide chain Chitai Gorod is a bookstore with a wide selection of Russian books and a few branches around Vladivostok.
 For foreign books, try Восточный Центр Иностранной Книги which has books in English, Chinese, Japanese, and Korean.

 Shopping Malls: Cloverhouse is the most centrally located.
+Kalima Mall is new and very popular.
 Vladivostok’s GUM (most Russian cities have one) is located in several locations along Ul.
 Svetlanskaya and contains a large number of retailers.
 The best place to start with the GUM is Ul.
 Svetlanskaya 45, which houses stores and restaurants over several floors connected by escalators.

 Rinok: For really cheap goods as well as organic produce, stop by the rinoks in the city.
 There are two specialized in food near the university.
 For a larger experience – and especially if you are looking for clothes, electronics, etc, the most well-known is “The Chinese Market” at Sportivnaya.
 Haggling is customary here.